tomlqc/about-quantum/source/intro/outlook/state.rst

 The term **Quantum Advantage** was preferred by IBM.

 - | Google's 2019 *Quantum Supremacy* claim with 53 qubits :cite:`Arute_2019` for an academic problem.

+- | More from Google AI Quantum Research in the dedicated section:
+    :ref:`reviews/google:Quantum Advantage`

 - Estimate of the number of qubits to achieve *Quantum Supremacy* (2020) :cite:`Dalzell_2020`